Skinner Butte Habitat Enhancement

 Improving Natural Areas and Reducing Wildfire Risk

-Removing dense, overgrown vegetation on the east, south and west slopes will decrease the chance of a wildfire reaching the tree canopy, and will improve the Eugene-Springfield Fire Department’s ability to respond to a fire.
+- Reduce wildfire risk: Removing dense, overgrown vegetation on the south, west and east slopes will decrease the chance of a wildfire reaching the tree canopy, and will improve the Eugene-Springfield Fire Department’s ability to respond to a fire.
 These actions improve safety for neighboring residences, businesses and park visitors, and will help protect Skinner Butte in the long term.

 For public safety, the work zones will be closed.
+Trails may be closed temporarily when workers are running equipment nearby.
 The approach from the west on Skinner Butte Loop Road will also be closed.
 We will have large trucks removing debris daily.
+Please do not enter areas marked as closed!

 Throughout the project, visitors will be able to access the top of the butte by car from the east side (via West 3rd Avenue), as well as by foot on various trails.